-New Road Primary School will review this policy at least annually.
-The policy will be revised following any national or local policy updates, any significant national events, local child protection concerns and/or any changes to our procedures.

-- The Governing Body has strategic leadership responsibility for New Road Primary School safeguarding arrangements ensure that the school complies with their duties under legislation.
-They ensure policies, procedures and training in the school is effective and complies with the law at all times - The Designated Safeguarding Leads / Headteacher will ensure regular reporting on safeguarding activity and systems in school to the Governing Body.
+- St. Helen's Church of England Primary School will review this policy at least annually.
+The policy will be revised following any national or local policy updates, any significant national events, local child protection concerns and/or any changes to our procedures. - The Governing Body has strategic leadership responsibility for St. Helen's Church of England Primary School safeguarding arrangements ensure that the school complies with their duties under legislation.
+They ensure policies, procedures and training in the school is effective and complies with the law at all times - The Designated Safeguarding Leads / Head Teacher will ensure regular reporting on safeguarding activity and systems in school to the Governing Body.
 The Governing Body will not receive details of individual situations or identifying features of families as part of their oversight. - This policy is available on our school website and is available on request from the school office.
 We also inform parents and carers about this policy when their children join our school and through our school newsletter.